DMAE (Dimethylaminoethanol / Deanol)

 ADHD/learning disabilities in children (1970s historical RCTs)

-Several placebo-controlled trials in 1970s showed DMAE 500 mg/day improved symptoms of what is now called ADHD in children at doses of 500 mg/day or higher.
-1975 Lewis & Young study in 74 children with learning disabilities showed DMAE more effective than placebo.
-Best RCT (3-arm comparing DMAE 500 mg, methylphenidate 40 mg, placebo) showed both DMAE and methylphenidate effective, though methylphenidate superior.
-Historical evidence base; Deaner withdrawn 1983 because manufacturer couldn't fund FDA-required efficacy proof studies.
+Several placebo-controlled trials in the 1970s showed DMAE at 500 mg/day or higher improved symptoms of what is now called ADHD in children.
+One study in 74 children with learning disabilities showed DMAE more effective than placebo.
+The best RCT (3-arm comparing DMAE 500 mg, methylphenidate 40 mg, placebo) showed both DMAE and methylphenidate effective, though methylphenidate was superior.
+This is a historical evidence base; Deaner was withdrawn in 1983 because the manufacturer could not fund FDA-required efficacy proof studies.

 Elderly cognitive performance